• Accelerated Reader

 CAREERS

-At the Sydney Russell School, we are dedicated to empowering our students to reflect on their aspirations and achieve their goals.
-We firmly believe that as educators, it is our responsibility to provide our students with the best possible opportunities to succeed in their future careers, regardless of their background.
+At The Sydney Russell School, we are dedicated to empowering our students to reflect on their aspirations and achieve their goals.
+We firmly believe that as educators, it is our responsibility to provide our students with the best possible opportunities to succeed in their future careers.

 To this end, we have developed a comprehensive careers programme that equips our students with the confidence, knowledge and skills necessary to navigate a complex and ever-changing labour market.
 We recognise that a strong careers programme can enhance student engagement and academic attainment, as students see the relevance of their learning to their future aspirations.